-Evidence that new biomimetic controlled-release capsules may help in gum diseaseAugust 20th, 2012 in Dentistry /
+Evidence that new biomimetic controlled-release capsules may help in gum diseaseAugust 20, 2012 in Medicine & Health / Dentistry

 Scientists are trying to open a new front in the battle against gum disease, the leading cause of tooth loss in adults and sometimes termed the most serious oral health problem of the 21st century.
 They described another treatment approach for the condition in a report here today at the 244th National Meeting & Exposition of the American Chemical Society.

 "Our technology uses controlled-release capsules filled with a protein that would be injected in the pockets between the gums and the teeth," said Steven Little, Ph.D., who reported on the research.
 "That's ground-zero for periodontal disease ― 'gum disease' ― the place where bacteria breed and inflammation occurs.
 The capsules dissolve over time, releasing a protein that acts as a homing beacon.
 It guides immune cells to the diseased area, reducing inflammation, creating an environment that fights the disease process and even could create conditions favorable for gum tissue to regrow."

 Little and colleagues, who are with the University of Pittsburgh, have evidence from laboratory experiments with mice ― stand-ins for humans in early research of this kind that cannot be done with actual patients ― that the approach does foster healing and regrowth of gum tissue damaged by periodontal disease.